You shall know the truth and the truth shall set you free

 Once, my Muslim neighbours invited me to one of their religious feasts.
 I was free to go, but after seeking God’s face on the matter, I kindly refused, because I knew there was no open door to preach the Gospel of Jesus there, (Mt.
 28:19-20.)

 I risked offending them and maybe live in enmity with them, because now, they would think I am rude and dislike me.
 Still, I will only nurture even family relationships as long as I can be the purifying, preserving ‘salt’ and shine the true Light of Jesus at their ‘tables.’

 True believers have chosen the Narrow Way of obedience to Jesus’ Moral Law of Love, which states, “I Am the Lord your God, Who brought you out of the land of Egypt, [the kingdom of darkness,] and out of the house of bondage.
-[We were completely redeemed or spiritually free in Jesus.
-However, my God grant us the grace to live “circumspectly” or careful, because God commanded,] You shall have no other gods besides Me.
+[We were completely redeemed and are spiritually free in Jesus.
+However, my God grant us the grace to live “circumspectly” or carefully, because God commanded,] You shall have no other gods besides Me.
 You shall not… bow down to them, [sit down with them and begin to play with them,] for I, the Lord your God, am a jealous God…” (Ex.
 20:1-6.)